Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Introduction

 \section{Introduction}

-Pre-training and fine-tuning deep neural networks are the cornerstones of modern AI, powering the success of large-scale foundation models such as Large Language Models (LLMs) \cite{brown2020language}.
-At their core, both procedures reduce to solving a high-dimensional optimization problem over weight matrices:
+Training deep neural networks is the cornerstone of modern AI, powering the success of large-scale foundation models such as Large Language Models (LLMs) \citep{brown2020language}.
+At the core, it reduces to solving a high-dimensional optimization problem over weight matrices:

 where $\ell(\cdot)$ is the loss function, $W_0$ is the initialization, and $\Delta W$ the increment.
-In practice,~\eqref{opt_original} is typically solved by first-order methods such as Adam \cite{kingma2014adam} and AdamW \cite{loshchilov2017decoupled}, which are the workhorses of large-scale training.
+In practice,~\eqref{opt_original} is typically solved by first-order methods such as Adam \citep{kingma2014adam} and AdamW \citep{loshchilov2017decoupled}, which are the workhorses of large-scale training.
 However, these methods require storing additional optimizer states (e.g., momentum and velocity), and for LLMs this overhead places enormous pressure on memory resources, making parameter-efficient strategies appealing.

 In the realm of fine-tuning, we often have limited labeled data for a downstream task but still wish to adapt the pretrained weights effectively and efficiently.
 Therefore, updating the entire parameter set is memory-intensive.
-This motivates the study of Parameter-Efficient Fine-Tuning (PEFT) methods \cite{han2024parameter,houlsby2019parameter,hu2022lora}, where optimization is restricted to a smaller set of parameters initialized from pretrained weights.
+This motivates the study of Parameter-Efficient Fine-Tuning (PEFT) methods \citep{han2024parameter,houlsby2019parameter,hu2022lora}, where optimization is restricted to a smaller set of parameters initialized from pretrained weights.
 In other words, $W_0$ denotes weights obtained from a large-scale pretraining phase, and $\Delta W$ is not updated freely but instead follows an efficient parameterization that constrains the search space.